-EDITOR’S NOTE: this is a guest post by Leopoldo Martínez D., a researcher, consultant on social media corporate intelligence and lecturer at UCV and IESA (Venezuela), and it was originally published on his blog (in Spanish).
+EDITOR’S NOTE: This is a guest post by Leopoldo Martínez D., a researcher and consultant on social media corporate intelligence and lecturer at UCV and IESA (Venezuela), and it was originally published on his blog (in Spanish).

-As I set out in the first part of this post, I will show the evaluation of the online reputation in a real situation related to the tourism industry.
+As I stated in the first part of this post, I will show how online reputation evaluation was used in a real situation related to the tourism industry.

-The unexpected event: Shooting at music festival in Playa del Carmen, Riviera Maya
+The unexpected event: A shooting at a music festival in Playa del Carmen, Riviera Maya

-Between January 6 and 15, 2017, a music festival was scheduled to be held in Playa del Carmen, as well as a series of events related both to music and to the tourism industry.
-On January 15, a shooting occurred in a well-known bar where people were celebrating the closure of the festival.
+January 6-15, 2017, a music festival was scheduled to be held in Playa del Carmen, as well as a series of events related to both music and the tourism industry.
+On January 15, a shooting occurred in a well-known bar where people were celebrating the end of the festival.

-When the shooting happened, alarm messages began to be spread through social networks to give information on the incident, as well as comments on the context in which the incident had occurred.
-Some conversations revealed an interesting fact: the shooting was not an isolated event, but it had its origin in the “situation of crime that the Riviera Maya was witnessing in 2011″.
+When the shooting happened, messages quickly spread through social networks to give information and comment on the context in which the incident and how it happened.
+Some conversations revealed an interesting fact: The shooting was not an isolated event but stemmed from the “situation of crime that the Riviera Maya went through in 2011″.

-Could this affect the Riviera Maya’s reputation as a tourist resort?
-Could it be that “several years in a situation of crime” had already influenced the tourism industry’s image?
-These are some of the questions that the public and private actors that provide services and products in this tourist area might be asking themselves.
+Could this affect the Riviera Maya’s reputation as a tourist destination?
+Could “several years in a situation of crime” have already influenced the tourism industry’s image?
+These are some of the questions that the public and private actors that provide services and products in this tourist area might have been asking themselves.

 Conversations were extracted from Twitter, considering the following scenarios: